-This report is a compilation of the range of best practices in infrastructure design in the Philippines, and how infrastructures were damaged by climate-related events like storm Yolanda and droughts during El Niño periods.
+This report compiles the range of best practices in infrastructure design in the Philippines and describes how infrastructure was damaged by climate-related events like storm Yolanda and droughts during El Niño periods.

-It shares the USAID (United States Agency for International Development) Be Secure project’s experience to build climate-resilient water supply infrastructure which served as a guide to Water Services Providers (WSP) and Local Government Units (LGUs) in the Philippines.
+It shares the USAID (United States Agency for International Development) Be Secure project’s experience in building climate-resilient water supply infrastructure, which served as a guide to Water Services Providers (WSP) and Local Government Units (LGUs) in the Philippines.

 Below are some highlights from the report:

-- The sensitivity of material used in water supply construction – this uses the findings from post-Yolanda damage assessments.
+- The sensitivity of material used in water supply construction uses the findings from post-Yolanda damage assessments.

 - Strategic approaches to climate change adaptation